nicholaswmin/automap/README.md

 ## Usage

-This module exports a `Repository`:
+This module exports a `repository`:

 - `repository.save(object)` saves an object graph
 - `repository.fetch({ id: 'foo' })` gets it back

-`repository.save()` transparently decomposes any list-like data in the object-graph into a [Redis Hash][redis-hash], rather than jamming everything into a single [Redis key/value pair][redis-string].
+It transparently decomposes "list-like" data in your objects into a [Redis Hash][redis-hash], rather than jamming everything into a single Redis key/value pair][redis-string].

+This provides significant performance gains, allows for lazy-loading lists if needed and  allows loading individual list items directly from Redis, without needing to `JSON.parse` the entire object-graph.

 The object-graph is fully reconstituted/hydrated when fetching it back, using it's original types.

+An example:

 Assume you have a `Building` which contains `Flats`: